amaillo/MH-Pointers-Tool/README.md

 2) Open qt.conf
 3) Change "Plugins: = plugins" to<br />"Plugins = /usr/lib/node_modules/@nodegui/nodegui/miniqt/6.4.1/gcc_64/plugins"

-If you have NodeGui installed in another path use that path instead)
+If you have NodeGui installed in another path use that path instead.

 **Ubuntu**
 1) Open the terminal and type: